-Once eligibility has been established, as noted above, the selection of accommodations is made at the local level.
+The selection of accommodations is made at the local level.
 Each district should establish a process to determine an appropriate blend of accommodations for students with LEP.
 This process should involve those who are most familiar with the students' abilities and are aware of standardized testing practices.